MaartenWL/Spike-Email-Construction-Kit/README.md

 - A hybrid / responsive layout system
 - Bootstrap like gridcollumn framework
 - Easely adjustable dimensioning
+- Helper classes to adjust visual design and responsive behavior
 - Works in all conventional emailclients